SuleimanFarah/sunpy/GSoC-2020-Raahul-Singh.md

 - Programming Languages: Python, C++, C, Java(Basic knowledge)
 - Contributions to SunPy:
   - As of writing this proposal I have 8 merged and 5 WIP PRs on SunPy repo.
 [Link](https://github.com/sunpy/sunpy/pulls?q=is%3Apr+Raahul+Singh+is%3Aclosed)
+   <br/>Some prominent ones are :
-      <br/>Including one that significantly reduces the download time for the dataset used in this project through the HelioViewer API.
+       * One that significantly reduces the download time for the dataset used in this project through the HelioViewer API.
 [Link](https://github.com/sunpy/sunpy/pull/3862)
+       * One that adds a Rectangle coordinate parser to support multiple ways of specifying rectangular regions of  interest.
+[Link](https://github.com/sunpy/sunpy/pull/3737)
+       * One where we are working towards integrating parfive==1.1rc2 with SunPy.[Link](https://github.com/sunpy/sunpy/pull/3822)
+       * One where I implement implement Limb Darkening correction.[Link](https://github.com/sunpy/sunpy/pull/3728)
+       * One that updates warning message when coordinate information insufficient for creating sunpy map object is passed and informs the user about the missing meta data.
+[Link](https://github.com/sunpy/sunpy/pull/3692)

 - Contributions to other repos:
   - Parfive
       - [Adds support for passing User Agent headers and Proxies](https://github.com/Cadair/parfive/pull/32)